nlsblnr/my_projects/README.md

 First off, I learnt programming on myself, so my code's very likely to come out as extreme garbage.
 Another thing: I'm not a native English speaker, so I apologize for any inconveniences and possible mistakes.

-I usually program in Python, and I'm studying and learing casually, so I hope my programming skills equally evolving.
+I usually program in Python, and I'm studying and learing casually, so I hope my programming skills are equally evolving.

 Feel free to contact me :)